- You do not have any products in your shopping cart yet.

 - Fireplaces and radiators: Cause uneven heating and dryness.
 Uneven tensions often lead to cracks.

-- Underfloor heating: Allows very warm air to rise directly to the underside and creates tensions that can cause cracks.
+- Underfloor heating: Allows very warm air to rise directly to the underside and creates tensions that can lead to cracks.

 - Dry winter air: Extracts moisture and causes the wood to shrink.

 The wood used for our tables has been carefully dried and seasoned.
-Usually, nothing will happen, but the circumstances mentioned above can lead to problems.
+Usually, nothing will happen, but the above-mentioned circumstances can lead to problems.

 Why are such damages not a warranty case?